sjdv1982/seamless/seamless-towards-02.md

 Note that service *names* do not play any role.
 For logging purposes, one could be provided, otherwise it is just the local context name.

-The idea is that the RPBS will host a global Seamless server that accepts any context registration.
+The idea is that the RPBS will host a global Seamless server (Cloudless) that accepts any context registration, and will be a *router* for services.
 A server A, B, C, D1, D2, D3 and an HTML page for D3 are in principle auto-generated upon context registration, but customization is possible.
 For example, a cell may be designated as D3 HTML cell.
 Multiple D1 with multiple slow-change configs are possible.
 After some time, context instances will be killed off, this can also be configured.
 The RPBS server will have authorization: authorized registrations will have access to more resources.